 The evenings and mornings at Hampi are unique times a serious photographer should never miss.
 The slanting golden rays make the stone architectures and the boulders look special.
 So is the sunrise and sunset scenery from the top of a hill.
 The Matanga and Hemakutta Hills are oversold destinations from this perspective.
 Keep in mind that the so called magical portion of the sunrise or sunset is very short in duration.
 Typically it won’t last longer than say 30 minutes.
 Light dims faster than you think during the sunset; the reverse is true for the sunrise.
 In short, be prepared and be there waiting rather than rushing to the spot in the last minutes.

 Most of the temples in allow you to take photographs.
 However lookout for any of the ‘Photography Not Allowed’ signboard in working temples.
 The policy is simple - if in doubt ask.
 Photography is allowed inside the Virupaksha Temple campus.
+A camera fee (add the camera fee here) charged.
+You can shoot anywhere inside this temple campus except the inner sanctums and other private areas of the temple.

 The Uddana Veerabhadra Temple near the huge statue of Narasimha spots a ‘No Photography’ signboard on its outer wall.